Surfing in Canary Islands

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This is a branch of our ultimate guide to surfing in Europe
+>>This is a branch of our ultimate guide to surfing in Europe

 What island should I choose for surfing in Canary Islands?

-We recommend sticking to one of the big four for your first surfing trip to the Canary Islands.
-Not only do they have enough breaks to keep even the Kelly Slaters among us going for a whole holiday, but they’re a cinch to reach and come with stacks of great accommodation.
-Where will you choose?
+Not only do they have enough breaks to keep even the most voracious surf-traveler happy for awhole holiday, but they’re a cinch to reach and come with stacks of great accommodation.

 Lanzarote

-Lanzarote surf has risen and risen to become one of the standouts of the Canary Islands in recent decades.
-A Mars-like island that pulls in some lovely swells from the Atlantic, it’s perhaps best known for the long sweep of sand that is Caleta.
-But there’s more than just that beginner favorite.
-Much more…
+A Mars-like island that pulls in some lovely swells from the Atlantic, it’s perhaps best known for the long sweep of sand that is Caleta, which I rank firmly among the best beginner destinations in Europe.

 On the east coast, there are other surf spots that are usually not as popular.
 A few point breaks north of Costa Teguise take the biscuit, but any further south that than is all resorts.

-Read our full ultimate guide to Lanzarote surf
+>>Read our full ultimate guide toย Lanzarote surf

 Tenerife

-Surfing Tenerife is a whole different affair to Lanzarote.
-Welcome to the most built-up and bustling of the islands, it’s certainly got the après surf.
+Welcome to the most built-up and bustling of the islands.
+It’s certainly got the aprรจs surf.
 You’ll even catch breaks rolling right into seaside promenades dotted with Burger King and sunset bars around Fitenia.
-The coastline close to that gives way to the colossal Los Gigantes, which also overlook some seriously awesome breakers.

 Of course, there are places to go to find empty line ups.
 In the wilder region of Punta del Hidalgo up north, for example, there are lava reefs that produce consistent breaks at El Roquete.
 The desolate coastline of Benijos Beach is also worth a look.
 The rocks are a ding factory, but the waves usually aren’t crowded.

-Read our full ultimate guide to Tenerife surf
+>>Read our full ultimate guide to Tenerife surf

 Fuerteventura

-Read our full ultimate guide to Fuerteventura surf
+>>Read our full ultimate guide toย Fuerteventura surf

 Gran Canaria